Residency Requirements

 Who is required to live on campus and for how long?

-Students admitted as first time first year students (not transfer students) prior to the Fall 2023 are required to live on campus for their first two years at Tulane.
-All students admitted for the Fall 2023 semester or later are required to live on campus for their first three years at Tulane.
+Students admitted as first time first year students (not transfer students) for the Fall 2023 semester or later are required to live on campus for their first three years at Tulane.
+This information was shared in the Admission Materials when students deposited in the Fall of 2023 and Spring 2024.

 Does Tulane have enough housing for third-year students?